Using CCBS’s Writing Center

 The purpose of the Writing Center is to help students improve in the very critical task of writing.
-This page will include helpful tutorial videos, links to useful websites for further study, and explanations about our Tutor.com service.
+This content will include helpful tutorial videos, links to useful websites for further study, and explanations about our Tutor.com service.

 All students are now required to use Turabian, 9th edition.
 Students are encouraged to purchase the latest edition and keep it handy at all times.
 Because you are often at the library, you may find it helpful to purchase the digital edition to keep on your laptop.